Pack Sniffer 2 / Controller 2

 The built in boost converter can draw up to 2A (current limited) at 5 volts and output up to 800mA at 12V.

-Caution: If a 5V USB and an external 12V supply are both connected, loss of 12V supply will cause the boost converter to attempt to power the 12V rail.
+Caution: If a 5V USB and an external 12V supply are both connected, loss of 12V supply will cause the boost converter to attempt to power the 12V rail, an external blocking diode is recommended (see wiring diagram below).

 can be purchased in the